openhwgroup/cv-hpdcache/README.md

 ## Documentation

-The HPDcache specification document can be found in the *docs/hpdcache_spec_document* folder.
+The HPDcache User Guide document can be found in the *docs* folder.
-It is written in LaTeX.
+It is written in reStructuredText format.
-You cand find pre-compiled PDF documents in *docs/hpdcache_spec_document/release*.

-If you need to recompile the specification document, a dedicated *Makefile* is in the specification folder.
+If you need to compile the User Guide document, a dedicated *Makefile* is in the *docs* folder.
-This *Makefile* needs the *latexmk* command-line tool (included in most common LaTeX distributions) and the *inkscape* tool to convert SVG images into PDF.

 ## Licensing